yomguy/CommunsNumeriques/src/slides/timeside-2020.md

 #timeside.server

 .pull-left[
-##Example of TimeSide use in WASABI Project
+## Examples of server use in WASABI Project

-- POC of a webservice delivering audio analysis
+### With server

-- Link with another server: a large database of musical metadata -
+POC of a webservice delivering audio analysis to another remote server: a large database of musical metadata

 ]